gregorio de masi

-I found myself getting lost in creating abstract worlds while exploring techniques I learned in art class.
-It was a new feeling to be able to create something from nothing - something that didn't require an explanation.
-It could be whatever I wanted it to be - it was empowering.
+I began independent painting and illustrating when I started spending lunch breaks in the art attic of our London school.
+I found myself getting lost in creating my own abstract worlds while freely exploring techniques I learned in art class.
+It was empowering to be able to create something from nothing - something that didn't require an explanation.
+It could be whatever I wanted it to be -

-I've been living and working in my studio in West Oakland, California as an independent artist and designer - illustrating books, designing car graphics, designing marketing materials for nightclubs and theatres, designing parade floats, art directing, consulting for films and music videos, live painting at music festivals and concerts, developing commissioned paintings for restaurants and hotels, hosting solo and group gallery showings, designing and vending prints and apparel and original paintings at art markets and galleries.
+I now live and work in my studio in West Oakland, California as an independent artist and designer - illustrating books, creating 3D sculpts, concept art, designing graphics and marketing materials, consulting for films and music videos, art directing, developing commissioned paintings for restaurants, live painting, hosting solo and group art showings, vending prints, apparel and original paintings at art markets and galleries.

 With a never-ending drive to learn new creative techniques, processes and materials, I have most recently been self-teaching digital 3D sculpting and digital music production.